elitonnmelo/arquiteturaeorganizacao/Capítulo5/Questões.md

 etc.
 ```

-### Implement the above function iteratively with your choice (or your instructor’s choice) of any of the following
+### implement the above function iteratively with your choice (or your instructor’s choice) of any of the following

 * A. .while
 * B. .repeat - .until